 Funds in Escrow-Escrow cash includes cash that is contractually restricted for non-operational purposes such as debt service and capital expenditures.
 Restricted cash and cash equivalents are classified as a current or non-current asset based on their designated purpose.
-Current amounts at December 31, 2007 and 2006 represent an escrow securing the Company's seismic obligations for Block 5 in Angola.
-Long term amounts represent amounts to secure the Company's drilling obligations in Angola (\$10.0 million), an escrow to secure charter payments for the Floating Production Storage and Offloading tanker ("FPSO") in Gabon (\$0.8 million) and for the abandonment of certain Gulf of Mexico properties (\$40 thousand).
+Current amounts at December 31, 2008 and 2007 represent an escrow securing the Company's seismic obligations for a North Sea well.
+Long term amounts represent amounts to secure the Company's drilling and seismic obligations in Block 5 in Angola (\$14.8 million), an escrow to secure charter payments for the Floating Production Storage and Offloading tanker ("FPSO") in Gabon (\$0.8 million) and for the abandonment of certain Gulf of Mexico properties (\$44 thousand).
 The Company invests funds in escrow and excess cash in certificates of deposit and commercial paper issued by banks with maturities typically not exceeding 90 days.